 All orders are despatched in one delivery.
 If your order contains both bare root and container grown plants then we can only despatch when all plants are ready.

-1&3 Litre = Container grown and can be planted all year round.
+3 Litre = Container grown Blueberries that can be planted all year round.
 The size refers to the number of litres of compost that the container holds.